basher/demo-storybook-modern-code-legacy-browser/README.md

 ### Dev dependencies
 - There is no need for a `.babelrc` file with additional presets (e.g. `@babel/preset-env`) and plugins.

+## Trouble-shooting bundling and build issues
+- If bundling breaks, or UI is not updated (in DEV mode) to reflect latest CSS/JS changes:
+    - Stop the Parcel Node process with `CTRL+C`.
+    - `npm run start:theme --theme=[theme-name]`.

 ## Storybook/HTML component library

 ### Hot module reloading (HMR)